-In the fall of 2012 I started a one-year term position as the Visual Arts Consultant for Pembina Trails School Division.
+In 2012-13 I had a one-year term position as the Visual Arts Consultant for Pembina Trails School Division.
 I was excited to have the chance to work for a year as a resource for an innovative bunch of elementary teachers who wanted to develop awesome art projects at their schools.

-At FRC, I have been the Creative Arts Department Head, the Professional Development Program Leader, and the Student Engagement Program Leader.
-I started a GSA (Gender & Sexuality Alliance), I have been the Slam Club coach.
-I hosted the Underground Art Club, and have been a supervisor for The Scribbler (a published anthology of student art, photography and writing).
-This year, I supervise the Women's Empowerment Group, Portfolio Development Club and the GSA.
+At FRC, I have been the Creative Arts Department Head, the Professional Development Program Leader, the Student Engagement Program Leader and I am currently the chair of the staff Diversity & Anti-Racism Committee.
+I started a GSA (Gender & Sexuality Alliance), I have been the Slam (Poetry) Club coach.
+I hosted the Underground Art Club and the Portfolio Development Club, and have been a supervisor for The Scribbler (a published anthology of student art, photography and writing).
+This year, I supervise the Women's Empowerment Group, and the Gender & Sexuality Alliance.

-Outside of school, I was part of a team that organized and ran Artstravaganza,from 2001-2005.
-It was a series of 18 artist workshops held on one day every year!
-I have also been on the organizing committee for Pembina Trails School Division's Sight Unseen Student Art Show (over 1000 student works on exhibit every April at Polo Park Mall) for the past 12 years.
+Outside of school, I was part of a team that organized and ran Artstravaganza, a series of 18 artist workshops held on one day every year!
+I have also been on the organizing committee for Pembina Trails School Division's Sight Unseen Student Art Show (over 1000 student works on exhibit every April at Polo Park Mall) for the past 13 years.

 I am a part of a Christmas-themed band called Festivus, along with a few other staff members at FRC.
 Each year we perform a few songs at the Staff Holiday Concert, on the last day of school before Holiday Break!